Case Study: Arizona LLC vs Corporation (in 2023)Richard Keyt2023-02-19T07:06:29-07:00

 Subchapter C and Subchapter S of the Internal Revenue Code

 The terms “C corporation” and “S corporation” refer to the specific subchapter of the Internal Revenue Code under which an entity is taxed for federal income tax purposes.
-If an entity formed under Arizona law is a corporation that elects to be taxed under subchapter S of the Code, the entity is commonly referred to as an “S corporation.”
+If an entity formed under Arizona law is a corporation its default tax method is C corporation.
+If the entity files an IRS form 2553 and elects to be taxed under subchapter S of the Code, the entity is commonly referred to as an “S corporation.”
 Although partnerships are taxed under subchapter K of the Internal Revenue Code, nobody refers to partnerships as “K partnerships.”
 People commonly confuse the way an entity is taxed for federal income tax purposes with the type of entity formed under state law.

 Beware the Ignorant Advisor

-If your advisor tells you that you should form an S corporation you should ask your advisor the following question:
+If your advisor tells you that you should form an S corporation or a C corporation you should ask your advisor the following question:

-“Do you mean I should form an S corporation or an entity that is taxed as a S corporation?”
+“Do you mean I should form an S corporation or a C corporation or an entity that is taxed as an S corporation or C corporation?”

-If your advisor answers that you should form an S corporation, you should run, not walk, to a more knowledgeable advisor.
-It is a very bad sign of federal income tax knowledge if your advisor does not answer that you should form an entity that is taxed as a S corporation.
-I would not want that person to give me federal income tax advice because he or she lacks a fundamental knowledge of federal income tax law and how it relates to they type of entity.
+If your advisor answers that you should form an S corporation or a C corporation, you should run, not walk, to a more knowledgeable advisor.
+It is a very bad sign of federal income tax knowledge if your advisor does not answer that you should form an LLC or a for profit corporation that is taxed as a S corporation or a C corporation.
+I would not want that person to give me federal income tax advice because he or she lacks a fundamental knowledge of federal income tax law and how it relates to the type of entity.

 Question 1: What Type of Entity?